SFDO-Community-Sprints/Metric-Tracking/README.md

 ### Metric Tracking
-Tracking metrics for orgs for clients/
+Tracking metrics for orgs for clients.

 ### Project Description
 Let people know what your project can do and the intended benefits.